devfile/api/README.md

 [![Contribute](https://www.eclipse.org/che/contribute.svg)](https://che.openshift.io/f/?url=https://github.com/devfile/api)

-As soon as the workspace is opened, you should be able to:
+As soon as the devworkspace is opened, you should be able to:
 - open the `yaml` files in the following folders:
   - `samples/`
   - `devfile-support/samples`